An extended non-magnetic phase in the spin-1/2 Heisenberg antiferromagnet from the ruby to the maple-leaf lattice

-Recently, the relatively lesser known two-dimensional ruby lattice~\cite{Richter2004} and \emph{maple-leaf lattice} (MLL)~\cite{Betts-1995} [see Fig.~\ref{fig1}] have attracted increasing experimental and theoretical interest.
-The MLL is a regular $1/7$ site-depleted triangular lattice with a coordination number of five (in-between that of the kagome and triangular lattices), which features three symmetry inequivalent bonds, endowing it with strong geometric frustration and enhanced quantum fluctuations for antiferromagnetic interactions.
-One can interpolate continuously from the MLL to the ruby lattice by tuning one of the couplings to zero, i.e., it can be viewed as a bond-depleted MLL, with a lower coordination number of four, but absence of one frustrating bond.
-Hence, this generalized interpolating model provides an ideal platform for hosting exotic nonmagnetic quantum many-body phases.
-The theoretical interest is further fueled by possible realizations of ruby lattice Hamiltonians on synthetic quantum platforms and MLL antiferromagnets in several quantum materials.
-Indeed, a topologically ordered QSL state has been reportedly realized on programmable quantum simulators based on Rydberg atom arrays forming a ruby lattice~\cite{Semeghini-2021,Veressen-2021,Giudici-2022,Veressen-2022,Glaetzle-2014,Samajdar-2023}, while the MLL is the underlying lattice for many copper-based materials, such as spangolite~\cite{Hawthorne1993,Schmoll2024}, sabelliite~\cite{Olmi1995}, mojaveite~\cite{Mills2014}, fuetterite~\cite{Kampf2013} and bluebellite~\cite{Mills2014,Makuta-2021,Ghosh2023}, and also some semi-classical antiferromagnets like MgMn$_3$O$_7$$\cdot$3H$_2$O~\cite{Haraguchi2018} and Na$_2$Mn$_3$O$_7$~\cite{Venkatesh2020,Saha-2023}.
+Recently, the less-explored two-dimensional \emph{ruby lattice}~\cite{Richter2004} and \emph{maple-leaf lattice} (MLL)~\cite{Betts-1995} [see Fig.~\ref{fig:mapleLeafLattice_0}] have attracted growing theoretical, experimental, and synthetic-platform interest.
+The MLL is a regular $1/7$ site-depleted triangular lattice with coordination number five, intermediate between the kagome and triangular lattices, and contains three symmetry-inequivalent nearest-neighbor bonds.
+This structure provides a simple route to strong geometric frustration and enhanced quantum fluctuations for antiferromagnetic interactions.
+By tuning one of the three couplings to zero, the MLL can be continuously connected to the ruby lattice, which may be viewed as a bond-depleted MLL with coordination number four and one frustrating bond removed.
+The resulting interpolation therefore provides a minimal setting in which to study how connectivity and frustration control the stability of non-magnetic quantum states.

+This connection has become especially timely in light of recent progress in programmable quantum simulation.
+Ruby-lattice Rydberg arrays have provided a route to probing toric-code-type $\mathbb Z_2$ topological order under precisely controlled conditions and to direct measurements of nonlocal string diagnostics~\cite{ Semeghini-2021,Veressen-2021,Giudici-2022,Veressen-2022,Glaetzle-2014,Samajdar-2023,Maity-2024-2}.
+At the same time, recent Floquet-engineering proposals suggest that tunable Heisenberg and extended-Heisenberg models may be realizable on a broad class of programmable Archimedean lattices~\cite{Tian2025}.
+The ruby point studied here should therefore be viewed not only as a limiting case of the generalized MLL Heisenberg model, but also as a clean $SU(2)$-symmetric counterpart to the ruby-lattice spin-liquid physics now being explored in synthetic platforms.
+On the materials side, the MLL underlies several copper-based compounds, including spangolite~\cite{Hawthorne1993,Schmoll2024}, sabelliite~\cite{Olmi1995}, mojaveite~\cite{Mills2014}, fuetterite~\cite{Kampf2013}, and bluebellite~\cite{Mills2014,Makuta-2021,Ghosh2023}, as well as more semiclassical antiferromagnets such as MgMn$_3$O$_7$$\cdot$3H$_2$O~\cite{Haraguchi2018} and Na$_2$Mn$_3$O$_7$~\cite{Venkatesh2020,Saha-2023}.